Rock Landscaping Ideas

 If you're not sure what to do with leftover stone from your rock bed, create a custom doghouse.
 Start with a durable plastic house and build the stone around the shape.
 Plant a climbing ivy to make the house flow even more with the adjacent plant beds.
 Your pet will love its new cave.

-Continue the flow of your rock bed by incorporating stone into an existing outdoor feature, like this fireplace or Jacuzzi.
+Continue the flow of your rock bed by incorporating stone into an existing outdoor feature, like this fireplace.
 Duplicate the look of nature by randomly placing the stone up the retaining wall and adding tall grass and wildflowers.

 A rock garden is a perfect solution for sloped property.
 The rocks prevent erosion and provide an anchor for the plants.
 Make sure you actually "plant" your rock to keep it stabilized.
 Dig a hole slightly larger than the rock and fill in the dirt after setting the rock in place.